Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 </OutboundSubject>
 ```

-The _stateOrProvinceName_ will be removed if present in the certificate request.
+The content of the _stateOrProvinceName_ field will be removed from the issueed certificate, if present in the certificate request.

 ```xml
 <DirectoryServicesMapping />